Pear-Walnut Crisp

 • 1/4 c. coarsely chopped walnuts

-2. Combine sugar, cornstarch, and 1 teaspoon of the ground cinnamon; stir together with a whisk.
-Add this mixture to the pears, tossing well to coat the pears.
+3. Combine sugar, cornstarch, and the 1 teaspoon of ground cinnamon; stir together with a whisk.
+Add this mixture to the pears, tossing well to coat pears.

-4. Bake at 375 degrees for 40 minutes, or until pears are tender and the topping is golden brown.
-Serve warm or at room temperature.
+4. Bake at 375℉ for 40 minutes, or until pears are tender and crisp topping is golden brown.
+Serve warm, at room temperature, or chilled.

-5. This crisp is delicious plain, with a scoop of vanilla ice cream or frozen yogurt, or with freshly whipped cream.
+3. Pear & Walnut Crisp is delicious plain just as it is, with a scoop of vanilla ice cream or frozen yogurt, or with a dollop of whipped cream.

 10 comments